 • Explicit Permission: The first step is to obtain clear, written consent from the candidate.
 This is a legal requirement under the Fair Credit Reporting Act (FCRA) and a practice of transparency and respect for the individual’s privacy.

-• Informing the Candidate: It is important to inform the candidate about the background check, the type of information that will be searched, and how it could potentially impact their employment.
-This information should be presented in a clear, understandable format, separate from other employment documents to ensure it is not overlooked.
+• Informing the Candidate: It's important to inform the candidate about the background check, including the type of information that will be searched and how it could potentially impact their employment.
+This information should be presented clearly and separately from other employment documents to ensure it's not overlooked.

 • Tailoring to the Position: The relevance of the background check to the job role should also dictate its scope.
 For example, positions requiring handling sensitive information or working with vulnerable populations might require a more thorough background check.

-• Choosing the Right Tools: HR professionals can conduct background checks using various methods, including in-house searches, public record searches, and third-party background check services.
+• Choosing the Right Tools: HR professionals have various methods for conducting background checks, including in-house searches, public record searches, and third-party background check services.
 Each method has advantages and limitations, and the choice often depends on the resources available and the information required.

 • Accuracy and Completeness: Ensuring the information collected is accurate and complete is crucial.
 This might involve cross-referencing data from different sources or following up on any discrepancies found during the check.